 North America: American Iron and Steel Institute (AISI), National Association of Manufacturers (NAM), Steel Manufacturers Association (SMA)

-SSAB’s collaboration with political decision-makers, on a global, European and national level, aims to inform about opportunities and challenges associated with the decarbonization of the steel industry.
-Climate policy, energy policy and industrial policy are areas of specific interesting for SSAB, as well as issues related to public funding and efficient permit processes.
-For lobbying activities in the EU, SSAB is registered in the EU Transparency Register.
+SSAB's collaboration with political decisionmakers, on a global, U.S., European and national level, aims to inform about opportunities and challenges associated with the transformation and decarbonization of the steel industry.
+Climate policy, energy policy, competitiveness and industrial policy are areas of specific interest for SSAB, as well as issues related to public funding and efficient permit processes.

 SSAB’s climate policy engagement is adopted by the CEO and is based on the corporate strategy, the Code of Conduct and SSAB’s support for the goals in the Paris Agreement.
+For lobbying activities in the EU, SSAB is registered in the EU Transparency Register, registration number 835967332819-32.